firstlookmedia/gpgsync/README.md

 Now each member of your organization will have up-to-date public keys for each other member, and key changes will be transitioned smoothly without any further work or interaction.

+## How is PGP Sync different than S/MIME, or running a Certificate Authority for PGP keys?

+PGP Sync does one thing: Makes sure members of an organization always have up-to-date public keys from a centrally-managed list.

+Unlike with S/MIME and or CAs, users don't need to trust the central authority.
+At worst, a malicious authority would make you download fake public keys.
+If you manually verify fingerprints and sign keys, your OpenPGP software should pick the correct key to encrypt to each time.
+If you don't manually verify fingerprints and sign keys, then at least you won't be automatically encrypting to people's old revoked keys, and you'll get the latest keys for new members of your org without having to manually find them and import them.

+If you trust the person who manages the authority key, you could even sign it and set an ownertrust to Full.
+As long as the authority key signs the keys of everyone in your org, you'll have an internal web of trust, and can have much stronger confidence in all of the keys, even without requiring everyone to sign everyone else's key (a decentralized process that requires exponentially more work with each person who joins the org).

+S/MIME might be a better option than OpenPGP for some organizations.
+But PGP has the advantage that it's more popular, it doesn't require any trusting a central authority, and it's simpler to use when communicating securely with people from different organizations.

 ## Creating the fingerprints file

 First you must generate an authority key.
 For higher security, I recommend that you store this key on an OpenPGP smart card.
 Here's the example authority key that I made: